MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/PSA-parameters.md

 On the **Project Service Automation integration parameters** page, you can configure how data should default when integrating Project Service Automation with Finance and Operations.
 The following must be set up for projects to be successfully synchronized from Project Service Automation in Finance and Operations.

 > [!NOTE]
-> Project tasks integration, expense transaction categories, hour estimates, expense estimates, and functionality locking is available in Dynamics 365 for Finance and Operations version 8.0.
+> Project tasks integration, expense transaction categories, hour estimates, expense estimates, and functionality locking are available in Dynamics 365 for Finance and Operations version 8.0.
+>
 > Actuals integration is available in Dynamics 365 for Finance and Operations version 8.0.1.
+>

-> If you are using Dynamics 365 for Finance and Operations, Enterprise edition 7.3.0, you will be able to use the templates to integrate project tasks, expense transaction categories, hour estimates, expense estimates, actuals and configure functionality locking after installing KB 4132657 and KB 4132660.
-It is recommended that you install KB 4131710 if you need to reset the accounting distributions.
+> If you are using Dynamics 365 for Finance and Operations, Enterprise edition 7.3.0, after you install KB 4132657 and KB 4132660, you will be able to use the templates to integrate project tasks, expense transaction categories, hour estimates, expense estimates, and actuals, and to configure functionality locking.
+If you must reset the accounting distributions, we recommended that you also install KB 4131710.